 How to make custom favor boxes using origami! #Favor DIY#Favors & Flowers#origami#tutorial#video#wedding favors January 6 | Megan Finley Horowitz meggyfin Tribe member Adriana Boza finally succumbed to the will of her fellow OBBs and created an awesome video tutorial, illustrating how to make her origami favor boxes.
 Follow this video tutorial and turn pretty pieces of paper into boxes to hold yummy treats for the masses… Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Xenia & Rinat's gothic, winter, Russian wedding NEXT Usernames and the bridentity crisis Show/Hide comments [ 3 ] Awesome!
 I used origami boxes to offer chocolate for Christmas and everyone loved the idea.
 Reply I love this!
 Thanks for posting the video.
 It was super easy, cheap and the boxes are so functional.
 I love projects that don't require a ton of materials.
 I found that if you use a little double sided tape under the sides, the boxes hold up better in the long run.
 Reply Love it! what kind of paper should be used? just scrapbook? what are the dimensions of paper thanks Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.